Maxapp-ZRH/PayMatch/docs/auth/authentication.md

 ## Overview

-PayMatch implements a modern, GDPR-compliant authentication system using Supabase Auth with deferred account creation, smart auto-send logic, and comprehensive security features.
-The system handles both regular users and pending registrations seamlessly with intelligent flow routing.
+PayMatch implements a modern, GDPR-compliant authentication system using Supabase Auth native features with magic links, JWT session management, and comprehensive security features.
+The system provides a seamless user experience with built-in email verification, password reset, and session management.

 ## Table of Contents